aydinmisirzada/problem_solving/README.md

 Implementation of a function which clips line segment into given rectangle.

 ### linked_list.c
-Implementation of a functions which manipulates an archive stored as LL.
+Implementation of functions which manipulates an archive stored as LL.
 The archive holds structures that describe the settings needed to control combustion engines of certain type.

 The above mentioned tasks were provided by Czech Technical University in Prague, and the solutions were submitted as homework assignments.
-All the solutions received 100% score.
+All of the solutions received 100% score.